'Domestic Terrorist' NYPD Cop Seen Wearing Trump Patches

-Category: World Politics Hits: 6So...an NYPD police officer was seen openly wearing Trump patches on her uniform last night at a protest in New York City, despite strict prohibitions against wearing any sort of political statements while on duty.
+Category: World Politics Hits: 8So...an NYPD police officer was seen openly wearing Trump patches on her uniform last night at a protest in New York City, despite strict prohibitions against wearing any sort of political statements while on duty.
 It would seem that Sgt.
 Dana M. Martillo, shield number 26835 of Transit Division District 30 has some explaining to do.
 And people wonder why the Capitol Hill riot was allowed to happen.
 Cops like her.
 Just brazen stupidity.
 NYPD Sergeant Dana M. Martillo seen having Trump patches on her vest last night...anything political on the uniform is against department policy and also a terrible mask wearer Care to comment @NYPDShea @NYPDDetectives @NYPDChiefofDept @NYPDnews @NYCMayor pic.twitter.com/5k9H0FKKoo — Icculus The Brave (@FirenzeMike) February 6, 2021

 Read more https://crooksandliars.com/2021/02/domestic-terrorist-nypd-cop-seen-wearing